Congratulations would be mom & the family.

 · Sugar-Rich Foods:

-Craving for an ice cream, chocolate, dessert etc. during pregnancy is the most common thing but keep a check you don’t indulge much into such sugar rich foods as it can lead to unwanted weight gain & gestational diabetes with increase in symptoms like nausea, constipation, bloatedness.
+Craving for an ice cream (you can make shaved ice at home easily) , chocolate, dessert etc. during pregnancy is the most common thing but keep a check you don’t indulge much into such sugar rich foods as it can lead to unwanted weight gain & gestational diabetes with increase in symptoms like nausea, constipation, bloatedness.

 · Street Foods: